 Step Sheet: Click here to download.

 So, the list of classics brings us to #7, the Watermelon Crawl, and the year 1994.
 What was happening?
-We lost Baseball for a year due to a strike.
-And we were horrified to witness Nancy Kerrigan attacked by an assailant with the goal of giving Tanya Harding an edge in the ’94 Winter Olympics ice skating competition.
-But on a much higher note, my 3rd kid and 2nd son Josh came into the world!
+Friends aired, and we lost Baseball for a year due to a strike.
+We also were horrified to witness Nancy Kerrigan attacked by an assailant to give Tanya Harding an edge in the ’94 Winter Olympics ice skating competition.

 And…we had country singer Tracy Byrd creating a great country song that also served as a great PSA to everyone to be smart and not drink and drive!
 “If you drink, don’t drive, do the Watermelon Crawl!”

 And then came the line dance for it and the rest is history!
-I’ve danced this twice in the last two weeks!
-(And it’s currently 2022)!
-Because this is such a “staple” line dance in country bars all over I don’t think of it as classic, but I realized it definitely qualifies due to its longevity.
+Because this is such a “staple” line dance in country bars all over I don’t think of it as classic, but I realized it qualifies due to its longevity.

 8. Swamp Thang – Max Perry (1996)